Contact-Implicit Model Predictive Control: Controlling Diverse Quadruped Motions Without Pre-Planned Contact Modes or Trajectories: Results

 \section{Results}

-In this section, we present the results of our framework for quadruped robots through simulation and experimental trials.
-First, we analyze the effect of the relaxation variable $\rho$ using a 2D planar quadruped model.
+We present the results of our framework using quadruped robots.
+First, we analyze the effect of the relaxation variable $\rho$ using a 2D planar model.
 Next, we showcase multi-contact motions for various desired configurations in 3D simulations, and compare our framework with MuJoCo MPC~\citep{howell2022predictive}.
 Lastly, we validate the contact-implicit MPC framework with hardware experiments, illustrating trot and front-leg rearing motions.